bitzesty/vigilion-ruby/README.md

-# vs-ruby
+# Vigilion
-This is ruby gem for communication with Virus Scanner API.
+This is ruby gem for communication with Vigilion - Virus Scan Service.

 ## Installation

 To use it in your project, add following line to your Gemfile

-`gem vs-ruby`
+`gem vigilion`

 and then run